dj-smart/Blood_Donation_Management_System_Using_Django/README.md

 5) Show some intersting facts about blood
 6) Show who can donated blood.
-7) Show the height weight for a eligble donor. some feature are available for all site visiter while all are available for logged in user.
+7) Show the height weight for a eligble donor. some features are available for all site visiter while all are available for logged in user.